Kosat/telegram-messages-dump/README.md

 ## Usage

 Mandatory parameters are <chat_name> e.g. @Python, @CSharp or a title of a dialogue, as seen in the UI, and <phone_num> - a telephone number.
 A phone number is needed for authentication and will not be stored anywhere.
 After the first successful authorization it will create telegram_chat_dump.session file containing auth token.
 The information from this file is being reused in next runs.
 If this is not a desirable behaviour, use -cl flag to delete session file on exit.
->Note: You can use telegram dialogue user-friendly, multi-word title like so: `--chat=Moby & Docker CE. Русскоязычное сообщество` without extra quotes.
+>Note: You can use telegram dialogue multi-word title like so: `--chat="Telegram Geeks"` with double quotes.
+However, when using multi-word title (rather than @channel_name), you need to join the channel first.
+Only then you will be able to dump it.

 ```
 telegram-messages-dump -c <chat_name> -p <phone_num> [-l <count>] [-o <file>] [-cl]